lspiehler/pkiaas-docs/docs/scep/microsoft-ndes-compatibility.md

+---
+title: Microsoft NDES Compatibility
+description: Learn how to enable Microsoft NDES compatibility for the SCEP protocol on PKIaaS.io.
+---
 PKIaaS.io offers Microsoft NDES compatibility to support third-party applications and processes built to work with Microsoft NDES.
 The feature can be enabled on a per-template basis and can be used to generate one-time challenge passwords for certificate requests from the template.
 The challenge passwords expire after 60 minutes.

 ## Enable Microsoft NDES Compatibility